 Alphabot® technology powers the industry’s most capital-efficient, scalable, and adaptable Automated Storage and Retrieval System (ASRS) and Automated Each-Picking System.
-At its heart is a mobile bot uniquely able to operate in all three dimensions within a multilevel storage structure.
+At its heart is a mobile robot uniquely able to operate in all three dimensions within a multilevel storage structure.
 A fleet of these robots operates within a given system under the control of a single Warehouse Control System.
-Because the bots are the only moving parts in an Alphabot ASRS – there are no lifts, conveyors, or any other material-handling mechanism – the system is highly reliable and capital-efficient.
+Because the robots are the only moving parts in an Alphabot ASRS – there are no lifts, conveyors, or any other material-handling mechanism – the system is highly reliable and capital-efficient.

-The Alphabot bot is uniquely able to transform itself from a mobile robot operating in two horizontal dimensions into a vertical lift, moving itself and its payload to any storage or workstation elevation, where it can then resume horizontal operation.
+The Alphabot robot is uniquely able to transform itself from a mobile robot operating in two horizontal dimensions into a vertical lift, moving itself and its payload to any storage or workstation elevation, where it can then resume horizontal operation.

 These capabilities make Alphabot the most cost-effective, reliable, and space-efficient goods-to-picker technology ever created.